Skip to main content

 Funny, I'd not listened to this one in a long time.
 Back when I was a kid I played this nearly to death.

 Even back then it was an album that had a few clunkers - at least to me.
 I know there are legions of fans who will lose their shit over "Atomic Punk" and that's just fine.
-It's a technically amazing bit of fretwork, but I still don't like it as a song.
+It's a technically amazing bit of fretwork, but I didn't 't like it as a song at the time.

 I'm starting off on the wrong foot.
 I'd take a mulligan but I've used so many I'll just keep plowing on.